vincenzomarcella/c-loth/README.md

 - (optional) go into `src` and copy the `glad.c` file in the root of this project,
 - copy the folders inside `include` into `/usr/include`,

-To compile the project just run the `compile.sh` script
+To compile the project just run the `make -B` command.

 ## TODO
 - [x] Lock framerate